Stage III COPD

 Stay safe with oxygen therapy.
 Fire is a serious risk when you have oxygen around.
 Keep these things in mind:

-- Avoid lotions and creams with petroleum jelly.
+- Avoid lotions like vapor rubs and creams with petroleum jelly.
 Stick with water-based ones instead.

 - Be careful near heat sources, like stoves and heaters.